WALKME MASTER SAAS AGREEMENT

 2. Right to Use the Service

 2.1.
 Right to Use the Service.
-Subject to the terms and conditions of this Agreement and of an applicable Order Form then in force, WalkMe grants to Customer a non-exclusive, non-transferable, non-sub-licensable, limited right to access and use the Service during the subscription term, and in accordance with the usage terms set forth herein and in the applicable Order Form.
+Subject to the terms and conditions of this Agreement and of an applicable Order Form then in force, WalkMe grants to Customer and its permitted Affiliates a non-exclusive, non-transferable, non-sub-licensable, limited right to access and use the Service during the subscription term, and in accordance with the usage terms set forth herein and in the applicable Order Form.

-For the purpose of this Agreement or any applicable Order Form, “End User(s)” or “Active Users” means individual(s) for whom the Subscription Services load.
+For the purpose of this Agreement or any applicable Order Form, “End User(s)” means individual(s) for whom the Subscription Services load.

 2.2.
 Usage Restrictions.
 Other than the rights expressly specified in this Agreement and in an applicable Order Form, no other right or interest whatsoever is granted to Customer in connection with the Service or to the solutions to which it provides access.
 Without limiting the foregoing, Customer may not: (i) use the Service for purposes other than the purposes for which it is intended as defined in this Agreement and/or the applicable Order Form; (ii); rent, lease, lend, sell, sublicense, assign, distribute, or transfer in whole or in part the right to use the Service or any part thereof; (iii) bypass or breach any security device or protection used by the Service; (iv) input, upload, transmit, or otherwise provide to or through the Service any information or materials that are unlawful or injurious, or that contain, transmit, or activate any harmful code; (v) use the Service in any illegal manner or in any way that infringes the right of any third party.
 In addition, in the event the Order Form limits the usage to a certain number of End Users, Customer shall ensure that the quantity of End Users who may access and use the Service in any given calendar month, will not exceed the quantity set forth in the Order Form.